ClementTsang/bottom/README.md

 ### Windows

+I advise running the program with the `--dot_marker` or `-m` option, as the braille font seems to not work out of the box on Powershell.
 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.

 I plan to add a Chocolatey install option in the future.

 ### macOS